What's Missing in Vision-Language Models? Probing Their Struggles with Causal Order Reasoning: Benchmarks for Causal Order Reasoning

 \mypar{Task} For the VQA-Causal and VCR-Causal benchmarks, we follow the experimental setup used by ~\citet{kamath2023s}.
 The input consists of an image paired with two caption options, which differ only in their causal order, as illustrated in Figure~\ref{fig:pipeline}.
 Consistent with ~\citet{kamath2023s}, we evaluate the models under a zero-shot setting.
 Our evaluation metric is the proportion of images for which the matching score between the image and the correct caption is higher than the matching score between the image and the incorrect caption.

 \mypar{Models} We select both score-based and text-generation based models:

 \begin{itemize} \item \textbf{Score-based models:} CLIP ViT-B/32, CLIP ViT-L/14~\citep{radford2021learning}, FLAVA~\citep{singh2022flava}, BLIP ITM ViT-B, BLIP ITM ViT-L~\citep{li2022blip}, BLIP2 ITM~\citep{li2023blip}, BLIP2 Feature Extractor~\citep{li2023blip}, NegCLIP~\citep{yuksekgonul2023and}, and RobustCLIP~\citep{schlarmann2024robust}.
 These models produce matching scores for each image-caption pair independently.
-Among them, NegCLIP is fine-tuned with hard negatives samples, making it more sensitive to the word order and RobustCLIP is fine-tuned with adversarial augmentations to improve the model’s robustness. \item \textbf{Text-generation models:} LLaVA1.5~\citep{liu2023visual}, Vicuna1.5~\citep{vicuna2023,zheng2023judging}.
+Among them, NegCLIP is fine-tuned with hard negatives samples, making it more sensitive to the word order and RobustCLIP is fine-tuned with adversarial augmentations to improve the model’s robustness. \item \textbf{Text-generation models:} LLaVA1.5-7B, LLaVA1.6-7B~\citep{liu2023visual}, Vicuna1.5-7B~\citep{vicuna2023,zheng2023judging}, Qwen2.5-VL-7B~\citep{bai2025qwen2},Qwen3-VL-8B~\citep{Qwen3-VL}.
 We include Vicuna to validate that a language model relying solely on text input cannot effectively solve the causal reasoning tasks in our benchmark, thereby demonstrating the benchmark's reliability.
 By comparing Vicuna with LLaVA, which takes both image and text inputs, we further investigate whether LLaVA is capable of leveraging visual information to support causal reasoning.

 \end{itemize}